hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | git ls-tree <given tree: like master> | List the contents of a given tree object, like Hash Value **git reset --option** | Move the HEAD. git reset --soft (hash value) | Reset the place of HEAD pointer.
+git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message. git ls-tree <given tree: like master> | List the contents of a given tree object, like hash Value **git reset --option** | Move the HEAD. git reset --soft (hash value) | Reset the place of HEAD pointer.
 Does not touch the index file or the working tree at all.
 Also, move the files (after new HEAD pointer place) from repo to staging index. git reset --mixed (hash value) | Reset the place of HEAD pointer. **Resets the index but not the working tree** (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated.